Popular Electric Home Heating Options

 There are plenty of different shapes, sizes, designs, and styles of electric heating products to consider.
 Each comes with its own advantages and benefits to suit a variety of needs and applications.
 Following is a brief summary of some of the more popular and common products:

-Electric radiant heaters
+Infrared radiant heaters

-Electric radiant heaters are an excellent unobtrusive, efficient option for providing comfortable, effective heating in a variety of home locations.
+Electric infrared radiant heaters are an excellent unobtrusive, efficient option for providing comfortable, effective heating in a variety of home locations.
 Great for virtually any room in the home, common applications for these heaters – whose operation is virtually silent – include finished basements, bedrooms, home offices, dens, sunroom additions, and studios.
 The most popular models with our customers for finished areas are radiant cove heaters, very compact and installed high on the wall out of the way.

 There are also electric radiant heaters designed to fit applications such as patios, workshops, garages, and more.